kbsriram/keypan/README.md

 #Keypan#

 This is a simple tool to find OpenPGP keys associated with a public profile on Twitter, Github or Google Plus.
-It does one of the things a site like [keybase.io](https://keybase.io) offers, but without depending on a separate service.
+It achieves one of the things a site like [keybase.io](https://keybase.io) offers, but without requiring a separate service.

 ```
 $ java -jar keypan-cli.jar github.com/kbsriram